fgimian/fgimian.github.io/blog/content/post/what-does-high-resolution-audio-really-mean.md

 There's a lot of misinformation out there right now relating to so-called **high resolution audio**.
-Many large companies are now marketing audio products with this term, including audio systems, phones, headphonesa and speakers.
+Many large companies are now marketing audio products with this term, including audio systems, phones, headphones and speakers.

 But what is high resolution audio exactly?
 Is it audio that's provided at